-- (4) Any time that a health and safety representative is given off work to attend the course of training must be with the pay that he or she would otherwise be entitled to receive for performing his or her normal duties during that period. - (5) If agreement cannot be reached between the person conducting the business or undertaking and the health and safety representative within the time required by subsection (2) as to the matters set out in subsections (1)(c) and (2), either party may ask the regulator to appoint an inspector to decide the matter. - (6) The inspector may decide the matter in accordance with this section. - (7) A person conducting a business or undertaking must allow a health and safety representative to attend a course decided by the inspector and pay the costs decided by the inspector under subsection (6).
+- (4) Any time that a health and safety representative is given off work to attend the course of training must be with the pay that he or she would otherwise be entitled to receive for performing his or her normal duties during that period. - (5) If agreement cannot be reached between the person conducting the business or undertaking and the health and safety representative within the time required by subsection (2) about a matter mentioned in subsection (2), either party may ask the regulator to appoint an inspector to decide the matter. - (6) The inspector may decide the matter in accordance with this section. - (7) A person conducting a business or undertaking must allow a health and safety representative to attend a course decided by the inspector and pay the costs decided by the inspector under subsection (6).

-(a) In the case of an individual-\$10 000.

-(b) In the case of a body corporate-\$50 000.
+- (a) In the case of an individual-\$10 000. - (b) In the case of a body corporate-\$50 000.